 (vi) Severity of the sanction imposed

-The sanction imposed to the applicant was modest in nature here was no order prohibiting the publication of H.S.'s photo without his authorization, nor was the applicant sanctioned for publishing the photo.
+The sanction imposed to the applicant was modest in nature, there was no order prohibiting the publication of H.S.'s photo without his authorization, nor was the applicant sanctioned for publishing the photo.
 “The applicant company was only prohibited from publishing H.S.’s picture if it was accompanied by the statement that he was a ‘convicted neo-Nazi’” [para.
 66].
-Only the costs of the judicial proceedings were to be paid by the applicant..
+Only the costs of the judicial proceedings were to be paid by the applicant.

 (vii) The lapse of time between the conviction, the release and the publication of the article in question

 The court first made a distinction between this case and the Österreichischer Rundfunk case, in which the ECtHR found violation “as the domestic courts had not taken into account […] that only a short time had passed since H.S.’s release at the time of the publication of the article that was the subject of that case” [para.
 68].
-On the contrary, in the present case, „over twenty years had passed between H.S.’s criminal conviction [...] and the publication of the article at issue, and some seventeen years since his release“ [para.
+On the contrary, in the present case, “over twenty years had passed between H.S.’s criminal conviction [...] and the publication of the article at issue, and some seventeen years since his release” [para.
 68].
-These both facts were considered by Austrian Supreme Court.
+Both these facts were considered by Austrian Supreme Court.
 The ECtHR emphasized the value of the press reporting on previous convictions, but also the importance of reintegrating those who have served their sentences and their interest not to be confronted with earlier convictions.

 In conclusion, the Court opined that the Supreme Court, as the last-instance domestic court, did examine all relevant elements when balancing the rights under Articles 8 and 10.
-There simple was no direct connection between a photo, H.S.’s conviction and the presidential election.
+There simply was no direct connection between a photo, H.S.’s conviction and the presidential election.
 Furthermore, the press right was narrowly limited because the applicant was not forbidden from reporting about H.S. and his previous behavior, including his conviction, but only from publishing H.S.'s picture if he was called a convicted neo-Nazi at the same time.
 As a result, Article 10 was not violated.

 Judge Guerra Martins, who was joined by judges Vehabovi and Motoc, wrote the dissenting opinion.
 On some criteria, the judge agreed with the majority, while dissenting on others.
 Her major objection addressed the first criterion – contribution to the debate of general interest – and she contended that the Court's decision that the article did not contribute to a public debate (a debate about elections) was not persuasive.
 The elections were held again after the Austrian Constitutional Court pronounced the previous one void.
 As a result, this particular context gave a specific weight to the elections and the public had the right to be informed on every aspect of respective presidential candidates.
-She writes – “the Neo-Nazi past of a person who might could still have a slight connection to a politician standing for president in a democratic country – even if that connection is minimal – is important even if there is a long lapse of time between his/her Neo-Nazi past and the election” [para.
+She writes – “the Neo-Nazi past of a person who could still have a slight connection to a politician standing for president in a democratic country – even if that connection is minimal – is important even if there is a long lapse of time between his/her Neo-Nazi past and the election” [para.
 10 of the dissenting opinion].
 Lastly, she considered that veracity was critical in evaluating the content of the contested articles, and that “omission of some aspects d[id] not undermine such veracity” [para.
 11 of the dissenting opinion].

 Decision direction